ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 ![](perf/profiterole.png)

+With these tools we've got objective data on where we're spending our execution time, which tells us places we may be able to get the biggest possible performance gains.

 ## Computer, zoom in and enhance!

 I feel safe saying that for the _majority_ of cases profiling will be enough to identify your worst bottlenecks, however in the case of Unison's interpreter the default profiling setup was unfortunately not all that useful.

-We had a plethora of `INLINE` pragmas within the interpreter, resulting in a profile output which just said we spent most of our time within our interpreter's `eval` function... thanks but I could've guessed that!
+In the interpreter we have a plethora of `INLINE` pragmas which result in a profile output that just says we spend most of our time within our interpreter's `eval` function...
+Thanks, but I'd guessed that!

-Sure we could remove the inlining to get a better profile, but now we're not actually profiling the real optimized code that we'll be shipping, which is a cardinal sin in profiling.
+We could remove the inlining to get a better profile, but now we're not actually profiling the real optimized code that we'll be shipping, which is a cardinal sin.

-So what can we do if we want a more granual profiling readout but without making sweeping changes to the code?
-Enter the `SCC` pragma!
+So what can we do if we want a more granular profiling readout but without making sweeping changes to the code?
+Let's learn about the `SCC` pragma!

-`SCC` means "Set Cost Center", cost centers are how the profiler keeps track of how to label the execution time it tracks.
-GHC will automatically assign cost centers to function calls which aren't inlined, but in our case most things ARE being inlined so we need to get more fine-grained.
-SCC allows us to manually tell GHC to label costs within arbitrary blocks of code.
+`SCC` means "Set Cost Center", cost centers are how the profiler keeps track of execution time.
+GHC will automatically create cost centers for function calls which aren't inlined, but in our case most functions _ARE_ being inlined.
+So what can we do about that?

 There are a few flags available in the [profiling manual](https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html#ghc-flag--fprof-auto) which tell GHC where to add more cost centers, but there's also the [SCC pragma](https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html#inserting-cost-centres-by-hand) which allows us to easily tell GHC we want a label in a specific block of code.